lucidobservor/floramancer-modpack/README.md

 ## Downloads

 This pack has not yet been released.
 However, you can test it by cloning this repository, zipping it into a .zip file, and importing it into the Twitch Launcher.
-This will get you an instance of the pack in Normal Mode.
-To change modes, clone and build my updated fork of [Player's Choice](https://github.com/lucidobservor/PlayersChoice), and add the resulting .jar to your instance's mods directory.